Back to Blog

 For years, a capable chat in the browser was the fastest way to put domain-tuned models in front of security teams.
 That foundation let us ship quickly, gather feedback, and prove what “security-first” AI could do when refusals and hand-waving weren’t the default answer.

-An Integrated Hacking Environment (IHE) is a desktop workspace where cybersecurity work—not generic office tasks—is the point of the product.
-Like developers use an IDE to edit, build, and run code in one place, an IHE is where sovereign, security-tuned AI, your local toolchain, and your files and machine context come together so analysis and execution stay connected.
+Hacker Sidekick is an integrated hacking environment: a full desktop application (not a browser client or an editor plugin) where cybersecurity work-not generic office tasks-is the point of the product.
+It is where sovereign, security-tuned AI, agentic workflows, access to your filesystem and local tools, and your machine context come together so analysis and execution stay connected.

 “Integrated” means you are not constantly context-switching between a browser tab, a half-dozen terminals, and a pile of manual copy-paste.
 The environment is meant to orchestrate multi-step, tool-using workflows-often called agentic-so the assistant can plan, invoke capabilities, and carry state across steps instead of forgetting everything after each reply.

-“Hacking” here is deliberate: we mean legitimate offensive and defensive security work—pentesting, research, triage, malware analysis, purple-team exercises—where refusals and generic guardrails get in the way.
-The IHE is built for operators who need models and automation aligned with that reality, on your hardware and under your controls.
+“Hacking” here is deliberate: we mean legitimate offensive and defensive security work-pentesting, research, triage, malware analysis, purple-team exercises-where refusals and generic guardrails get in the way.
+Hacker Sidekick is built for operators who need models and automation aligned with that reality, on your hardware and under your controls.

-In short: an IHE is not “chat in a window.”
+In short: an integrated hacking environment is not “chat in a window.”
 It is the shell we’re building so Hacker Sidekick can meet security teams where their tools, data, and execution actually live.

 But legitimate offensive and defensive work does not happen entirely inside a tab.
 It happens next to terminals, disk, logs, pcaps, IDEs, and the same binaries and scripts your operators already trust.
-A browser-first product can describe those worlds; a desktop-native IHE can meet them where they live.
+A browser-first product can describe those worlds; desktop-native Hacker Sidekick can meet them where they live.

 Why we’re moving the core experience to the desktop